shutkanos/Db-Attribute/readme.md

 # Data base

-this module used mysql db, and for use it, you need install mysql from https://www.mysql.com/downloads
+this module used mysql db, and for use it, you need install <a href='https://www.mysql.com'>mysql</a>